 Content introduces concepts related to disease and etiological considerations with emphasis on radiographic appearance of disease and impact on exposure factor selection.
-See degree plan for credit to contact hour ratio.
+Prerequisite: RAD 2323 Will not satisfy general education science requirements.

-RAD 2414 Clinical practice III (4 CH clinical course)
+RAD 2414 Clinical practice III (Clinical 22 hours)

-Catalog = Clinical 22 hours

-Content and clinical practice experiences are designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures within the corresponding semester.
+Content and clinical practice experiences are designed to sequentially develop, apply, critically analyze, integrate, synthesize and evaluate concepts and theories in the performance of radiologic procedures within the corresponding semester and includes a minimum of 330 contact hours of clinical training.
 Through structured, sequential, competency-based clinical assignments, concepts of team practice, patient- centered clinical practice and professional development are discussed, examined and evaluated.
 Clinical practice experiences are designed to provide patient care and assessment, competent performance of radiologic imaging and total quality management.
 Levels of competency and outcomes measurement will be taught to ensure the well-being of the patient prior to, during, and following the radiologic procedure.
-See degree plan for credit to contact hour ratio.
+Prerequisite: RAD 2323 Will not satisfy general education science requirements.

-RAD 2423 Digital Image Acquisition and Display (2 CH lecture course & 1 CH lab)
+RAD 2422 Digital Image Acquisition and Display (Lecture 2 hours)

 Content imparts an understanding of the components, principles and operation of digital imaging systems found in diagnostic radiology.
 Factors that impact image acquisition, display, archiving and retrieval are discussed.
 Principles of digital system quality assurance and maintenance are presented.
-See degree plan for credit to contact hour ratio.
+Prerequisite: RAD 2323 Will not satisfy general education science requirements.

-RAD 2433 Radiographic Procedures and Image Analysis IV (4 CH course including 2 hours lecture & 1 credit hour lab)
+RAD 2434 Radiographic Procedures and Image Analysis IV/Lab (Lecture 3 hours, lab 1 hour) Co-requisite RAD 2434L

 Content provides the knowledge base necessary to perform standard imaging procedures and special studies within the corresponding semester.
 Consideration is given to the evaluation of optimal diagnostic images.
 Content provides a basis for analyzing radiographic images.
 Included are the importance of optimal imaging standards, discussion of a problem-solving technique for image evaluation and the factors that can affect image quality.
 Actual images will be included for analysis.
 Additionally, this course establishes a knowledge base in radiography anatomy and physiology taught within the semester and will include a lab component.
 Components of the cells, tissues, organs and body systems are described and discussed.
-See degree plan for credit to contact hour ratio.
+Prerequisite: RAD 2323 Will not satisfy general education science requirements.